 Vanderbilt students and faculty believe that great ideas require more than one school of thought.
 While Pre-medical students must complete prerequisite courses for medical and/or nursing school, they will also select any of the University’s nearly 70 named majors.
 These majors include traditional fields of study such as Biology, Chemistry, and Neuroscience, as well as Medicine, Health, and Society (MHS), a major unique to Vanderbilt.
 This interdisciplinary major explores the cross-section between medical practice and health care policy within various social and cultural frameworks.
 Vanderbilt offers pre-professional advising to aspiring medical professionals through the Health Professions Advisory Office (vanderbilt.edu/hpao).

-Vanderbilt’s 8:1 student-faculty ratio gives students access to faculty members of prominence across academic disciplines.
-In addition to teaching, faculty work with undergraduates as academic advisors and research mentors.
-More than 50% of undergraduates participate in research, working alongside faculty in nearly every discipline.
+Vanderbilt’s 8:1 student-faculty ratio gives students access to faculty members across academic disciplines, and more than 50% of undergraduates participate in research alongside faculty.

 Opportunity Vanderbilt: affordability and accessibility